facebookresearch/muss/documentations/PortugueseModel_en.md

 They are similar to the people of Papua New Guinea who live on the coast.
 ```

 To start this phase, it is necessary to obtain a database of texts to produce the training paraphrases.
-The original project used texts mined by the [ccnet](https://github.com/facebookresearch/cc_net)program , which mines Common Crawl texts.
+The original project used texts mined by the [ccnet](https://github.com/facebookresearch/cc_net) program , which mines Common Crawl texts.
 We recommend using it to extract these texts, as it guarantees that the collected texts will be of high quality.
 However, its use is not mandatory. muss just expects the format of the input texts to be similar to the shards that ccnet generates.

 The format of the paraphrase mining script input files is a set of line-separated JSONs, with the last line of the file being empty.
 Each JSON needs to contain the field `raw_content` with the text that must be processed. ccnet provides more data than this, but muss only expects this field.